New Zola

 Rust

 I started learning rust over the winter holidays for a variety of reasons.
-I didn't get very far and then I got busy so I put it on the shelf.
+As I discussed in It is Going Now, taking breaks can be a necessary part of the learning process.
+This relates to my experience with Rust and why I put it on the shelf for a while.
+So I put Rust on the shelf.
 A few weeks ago I thought maybe I could make a templating system with rest.

 Zola

 I saw some good ideas and starts and then I came across Zola.
 It's already built and it looks really good.
 So I decided to use Zola.
-Indeed it was much much easier a much faster to pick it up and run with it and get a blog going.
-I had my blog up and running in about 24 hours after starting with Zola.
+Indeed it was much easier to pick up and run with Zola.
+As I compared in Start Up A New Hugo Installation, setting up Hugo was a more complex process.
 Of course knowing Hugo really helped me get a running start but nonetheless Zola was much much easier than Hugo.
 Unfortunately, Zola doesn't work with blog posts set in the future.
 What I mean is if you put a future date on it, it still publishes it anyway.
 Both Hugo and Zola are templating systems so you have to push up all the new posts manually regardless but it would be nice to write a whole bunch of blogs in advance.
 Then have them get pushed up when you manually push without having to think about each post and move it about (to a non publishing directory) or change the dates.

 Podcast

-In particular I'm experimenting with the new podcast and the podcast is daily so I have to go and push things up daily.
+This relates to my previous experience with setting up a server, as described in Start Up A New Hugo Installation.
+However, this daily process has led me to think about automating it further.
 Now because of the manual push I decided I could run this on a server and have the server push for me.

 In Theory